European Foundation

 Background information

-In order to ensure the liquidity and, therefore, the viability of the tourist companies, the payment of interest and amortizations corresponding to the loans granted by the Secretary of State for Tourism in the framework of the Emprendetur R + D + i Program, the Emprendetur Young Entrepreneurs Program and the Emprendetur Internationalization Program.
+In order to ensure liquidity and the viability of the tourist companies, the payment of interest and amortisations corresponding to the loans are suspended for one year.

 Content of measure

-Consequently, the payments for interest and amortizations of the referred loans that should be made by the borrowers as of the entry into force of this royal decree-law, will be due on the same date of the year following the one that appears in the resolution. of granting the loan, without implying the accrual of additional interest.
+Interest payments and amortisation corresponding to these loans are suspended without prior request and for a period of one year.
+This measure applies to companies (irrespective of size, activity etc.) that request the loans.
+The payments for the interest and amortisation of the referred loans that are made by the borrowers will be due on the same date of the year following the one that appears in the resolution of granting the loan, without implying the accrual of additional interest.

 Use of measure